 In comparing miter saw vs table saw, many people think they should jump right to a table saw.
 They believe that because it lets you cut pieces of any size, it's the best option.

 So, even though a miter saw can only make cuts so long, it is well worth the buy.
 It quickly makes angled cuts, making it perfect for picture frames, trim work, and crown molding.

 In Conclusion: Miter Saw vs Table Saw

 If you are a beginner, we recommend a miter saw.
 It is super safe to use and lets you make straight, angled, and beveled cuts with ease.

 More advanced woodworkers will probably prefer a table saw.
-Table saws can cut large pieces, and as long as you have the knowledge, you can make angled and beveled cuts.
+Table saws can cut large pieces, and as long as you have the knowledge, you can also make angled and beveled cuts.